steaks/leo-query/docs/withoutSuspense.md

 ### 3. Create Your Hook Without Suspense

-Use the `withoutSuspenseHook` to create a hook that doesn’t rely on React Suspense for managing loading states.
+Use the `suspense` flag to create a hook that doesn’t rely on React Suspense for managing loading states.

 ```
-const useBearStoreAsync = withoutSuspenseHook(useBearStore);
+const useBearStoreAsync = hook(useBearStore, /*suspense*/ false);
 ```

 ### 4. Bind Your Components